EdenWise/hjcrc/hjcrc.md

 The Bible is more instructions of how to execute their religion than it is a history...

+The primary source I use is the Bible.
+Though the Bible is largly instructions for the Judeo-Christians on how to implement their religion, it does contain basics on how the religion was formed.
+The Bible does contain [backwriting] to make newer rules apply throughout.

 ## The Secret of Heaven

 The "secret of Heaven" comes from before the Bible was written.
 The beginning of the Bible is a steep ledge absent knowing the secret.
 It is also important because the secret makes the Bible and society progressively drift over time.